StoyanNikolchev/DesktopClearer/README.md

     destinationPath:

     #Add the full names of the files you don't want the app to touch.
-    blacklist:
+    blacklistedFiles:
       - desktop.ini #Do not delete

+    #Example: .exe
+    blacklistedExtensions:
     ```

     - **desktopPath**: The path to your desktop folder.
     - **destinationPath**: The folder where files should be moved.
-    - **blacklist**: A list of filenames that the application should ignore.
+    - **blacklistedFiles**: A list of filenames that the application should ignore.
+    - **blacklistedExtensions**: A list of file extensions that the application should ignore.

 2. Place this `config.yml` file in the same directory as the JAR.